julia-dizhak/movie-app/README.md

 Just like XML, JSX tags have a tag name, attributes and children.

-* Attribute `className` (class reserved in HTML)
+* attribute `className` (class reserved in HTML)
-* Custom components with a capital letter, native DOM elements - by lowercase.
+* custom components with a capital letter, native DOM elements - by lowercase.
-* Props are how we pass data around React.
+* props are how we pass data around React.

 ReactDOM.render() method return DOM representation of Component.